CharDige/Professional-readme-generator/README.md

 ## Usage

+Below, you will find a walkthrough video and screenshots on how to use this application.
+To see the results, view the [Output of professional README generator](./outputs/README.md) in the outputs folder.

 ### Video

 To view how this professional README generator works and how it can be used, you can watch [this walkthrough video](https://drive.google.com/file/d/1rA-6PknbEckufH45WlOnWlcWsBWhcApv/view?usp=sharing).